 The most obvious difference is that a wallet can hold much more than a card holder.
 Which is a good thing in a world where we have a loyalty card for everything, we often need a little bit of spare change and need somewhere to store those receipts that we will never use!

 Wallets often have concealed zips, perfect for storing all types of coins.
 A wallet is often a fashion statement in itself, as a carefully chosen gift or a well earned treat to yourself.

 The appearance and texture of a good wallet is irreplaceable, made from leather, with a modern or vintage look that will make it the one accessory you use every single day of your life.
 The downside of a wallet is fairly obvious… and that is the size of course.

 Compared to a card holder it is bulky, giving you an unflattering appearance and definitely not suited to the current skinny-jean culture.
 The wear and tear of a standard wallet is higher too.
 From being squeezed into a back pocket or thrown into a backpack or gym bag, the leather or fabric may crease over time and begin to look worn.

 The Credit Card Holder

-I use wallets depending on the event, the outfit and what i need to take with me.
-Usually when i travel i take my Card Holder as it’s safer and easier to store away.
-I pull out my Wallet when i head to the local shops, grocery shopping, mall, or even to pay the monthly bills.
-This happens rarely but it does and that may not the best excuse to buy one of each, but i highly suggest it.
+I use wallets depending on the event, the outfit and what I need to take with me.
+Usually when I travel I take my Card Holder as it’s safer and easier to store away.
+I use my Wallet when I head to the local shops, grocery shopping, mall, or even to pay the monthly bills.
+This happens rarely but it does and that may not the best excuse to buy one of each, but I highly suggest it.